hmrc/universal-credit-liability-tests/README.md

 ## Bruno testing
 Bruno collection is set up for conducting manual tests and can be found under `bruno`.
-It has been developed and tested for `Bruno v1.29.0`.
+It has been developed and tested for `Bruno v2.1.0`.
 To use, in Bruno just select open collection, navigate to the `bruno` folder and open.

 There are two configured environment profiles, Local and QA.
 There are also two auth requests, corresponding to the two environment profiles.

+For more info on environment variables in Bruno see https://docs.usebruno.com/get-started/variables/environment-variables

 Before you can make requests to the Universal Credit Liability Notification API, a valid auth token is required.
 This is obtained by triggering the auth requests corresponding to the environment profile selected (it will fail otherwise).